wtsi-hgi/yascp/usage.md

 | Pool2__donorN|   M      | 88        | AH      |  |

 ## Genotype to phenotype bridging file (optional)
-An [genotype to phenotype bridging file](../sample_input/genotype_phenotype_bridge.tsv) has been provided with the pipeline.

-Sometimes IDs that we expect in our [input files](../sample_input/genotype_phenotype_bridge.tsv) donor_vcf_ids may correspond to phenotype IDs instead of genotype IDs.
+Sometimes IDs that we expect in donor_vcf_ids column of our samplesheet may correspond to phenotype IDs instead of genotype IDs.
 Since the pipeline performs the checks of whether the donor that we get is the one we expect according to this field (very important step for the Cardinal project) we want to map the genotype IDs to phenotype IDs.
 This will be handled by the pipeline.

+An [genotype to phenotype bridging file](../sample_input/genotype_phenotype_bridge.tsv) has been provided with the pipeline.

 | oragene_id   | s00046_id    |
 |-----------------|----------|